yeyeyeyeye-Liu/DSTENet/README.md

 A Deformable RoI Pooling and ConvNeXt–Transformer Integrated Approach for Identifying Hazard-Prone Areas of Gully-Type Debris Flows: A Case Study in Typical Regions of Yunnan, China

-under review at *Computers & Geosciences*.
+currently under review at Computers & Geosciences.

 --------